R. Owen Williams: Career

+Williams spent twenty-four years in various positions in finance, at Salomon Brothers, Goldman Sachs, and First Union (now Wells Fargo) where he was responsible for all fixed-income activities at the bank.

-Williams has published in several magazines, journals, and encyclopedias, including The Atlantic and Inside Higher Ed.
+During his time as a graduate student and college administrator, starting when he was forty-eight years old, Williams published in several magazines, journals, and encyclopedias, including The Atlantic and Inside Higher Ed.
 He assistant edited The Encyclopedia of Antislavery and Abolition with editors Peter Hinks and John McKivigan and was an articles editor for the Yale Journal of Law and the Humanities.

-Williams was selected to replace Charles Shearer, the longest serving president in Transylvania University history, in April 2010 and assumed the office four months later.
+Williams was selected to replace Charles Shearer, the longest-serving president in Transylvania University history, in April 2010 and assumed the office four months later.
 One of his major goals was to expand enrollment and the campus itself, leading to the dedication of a major new Athletics Complex in the spring of 2014.

-On June 17, 2013 the Chairman of the Board of Trustees accepted Williams' resignation, to take effect at the end of the 2013-14 school year.
-Williams' resignation came after a 68-7 Transylvania University faculty no-confidence vote.
+On June 17, 2013, the Chairman of the Board of Trustees accepted Williams' resignation, to take effect at the end of the 2013–14 school year.
+Williams' resignation came after a 68–7 Transylvania University faculty no-confidence vote.